-- Use the Theme of the Week: almost every week, we will be focusing on a specific aspect of writing.
-This aspect, or theme, will be introduced by the chapter you read in Burroway.
+- 1. Use the Theme of the Week: almost every week, we will be focusing on a specific aspect of writing.
 For instance, we might be talking about plot that week, or dialogue.
 For your critical response paper, you could write about that specific aspect as it applies to the readings for the week.
 So, if we are talking about dialogue, you can analyze the dialogue in the assigned stories.
-Remember, though, that this means you need to reference Burroway as well-it is important to explain the ways in which her take on dialogue applies to the stories.
+Remember, though, that this means you need to reference Stern as well-it is important to explain the ways in which his take on dialogue applies to the stories.
 And, as always, you need to include specific quotations from the stories themselves. - 2.
-Do a Close Reading: sometimes just a few lines can be applies to the story as a whole.
+Do a Close Reading: sometimes just a few lines can be applied to the story as a whole.
 To do a close reading, you should pick 2-5 lines you think perfectly represent some important aspect of the story.
 You should quote those lines and analyze their language carefully, then apply that analysis to the entire story.
 Be sure to, by the end, also mention how this analysis does or does not apply to the other story or stories we've read that week. - 3.
-Compare/Contrasta Specific Aspect: pick something the stories have in common.
+Compare/Contrast a Specific Aspect: pick something the stories have in common.
 Compare and contrast the appearance/use of that something in the stories we've read that week.
 Be sure to use specific quotations as evidence. - 4.
 Look at the Structure: we'll talk more about this later, but there are two basic structures of a story: the checkmark and the character portrait.
-Using specific quotations, you can decide the structure of each story and make a case for that decision.

-5. Something Else I Haven't Thought of: If you have another way to approach the stories that uses specific quotations and mentions all of the readings, please, go ahead!
+Using specific quotations, you can decide the structure of each story and make a case for that decision. - 5.
+Something Else I Haven't Thought of: If you have another way to approach the stories that uses specific quotations and mentions all of the readings, please, go ahead!